New restaurant opens doors in Weston

-A new restaurant opened its doors on Saturday.
-Serving burgers, hot dogs, and wings, Buns is located in Weston on Route 33.
+WESTON, W.Va. – A new restaurant opened its doors on Saturday.
+Serving burgers, hot dogs and wings, Buns is located in Weston on Route 33.

+Buns is the owner John Nash’s third restaurant opening.
+Of course, there are added challenges to opening a restaurant during a pandemic.

 Even with limitations, Nash feels like his new restaurant’s first day was a success.
 Once the dinner rush passed around 6pm, Buns was left without burgers and wings.
 Nash looks forward to seeing how his business develops as he continues to train his staff and get used to the new restaurant.